 This meets both the need of prompt access to customer support and providing personalised product offerings in one go.
 With 94% of customers stating that this level of seamless access to customer support is highly important to them, this is a key component of meeting the current expectations of customers.

 Furthermore with eCommerce now becoming dominant in the retail market, consumers are expecting brands to keep up with this technical shift with 88% saying they expect brands to accelerate their digital initiatives.
+By ensuring your brand meets these consumer expectations, they can expect their NPS scores to soar to an excellent benchmark of 80 as a result of increased customer satisfaction.

 But we already use chatbots, don’t they achieve the same thing?